 Often confused with Honey Bees, the Bumble Bee is larger, furrier are generally black with varying degrees of yellow/red banding across the end of their tails.
 There are 21 different species of bumblebees in Ireland.
 15 true bumble bees and 6 cuckoo bumble bees.

 They are social insects, living in colonies of 50 to 500 workers, depending on the species.
-Queens hibernate during the winter, emerging in spring to find suitable nest sites like abandoned mouse holes.
+Queens hibernate during the winter, emerging in spring to find suitable nest sites.
 Some species emerge as early as February and can be seen from early spring until late autumn.
-Each queen builds a nest of dried grasses and then lays about a dozen eggs that hatch into workers - sterile females.
+Each queen builds a nest and then lays about a dozen eggs that hatch into workers - sterile females.

 The workers then gather pollen and nectar to feed later batches of grubs.
 New queens and males hatch at the end of the season and mate.
 The males, workers and old queens die and only the new queens hibernate.
 Bumblebees are not aggressive and will only sting if they feel threatened.
 They are important pollinators of many plants and fruiting trees.

 In the first warm days of spring you will see the large queens flying about the early flowers.
 These large slow bees are searching for nectar and pollen to turn into food for their newly hatching brood.